juji-io/datalevin/doc/query.md

 Although Datomic-like stores are heavily inspired by RDF stores, there are some differences that impact query engine design.

-In RDF stores, there's no explicit identification of entities, whereas in Datomic-like stores, the entities are explicitly defined during transactions; in addition, the entity vs. entity relationship is also explicitly marked by `:db.type/ref` value type.
+In RDF stores, there are no explicit entity id numbers, whereas in Datomic-like stores, the entity id numbers are explicitly resolved during transactions; in addition, the entity vs. entity relationship is also explicitly marked by `:db.type/ref` value type.
 Consequently, the cost of resolving entities and their relationship become much lower.

 On the other hand, RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores may have many more